claudioromero/soccer-league-demo/README.md

 - Email me your public address
 - I will grant you permissions to submit game results on the blockchain.

 ## Can this be gamed?
-Can I revoke Claudio's permissions?
-Could I hack the scheme through inheritance?
+Can I hack the scheme through inheritance?
 - Not really, but you are welcome to try, just for kicks :)
 - The contract does not expose any public properties due to security reasons.
 - Also notice that the modifiers will prevent you from revoking my account rights.